SOHAIBALOUSSI/trandandan/src/docs/notifications-service.md

 ## Friends notifications

-There are 4 types of friends notifications, 3 of them have the same message schema that consist of `type`, `from` and `to` :
+There are 4 types of friends notifications, 3 of them have the same message schema that consist of `type`, `sender_id` and `recipient_id` :
 - `FRIEND_REQUEST_SENT`
 - `FRIEND_REQUEST_ACCEPTED`
 - `FRIEND_REQUEST_REJECTED`